-However, if you need something with fewer ingredients budget-wise, choose either the pico de gallo of the salsa.
+However, if you need something with fewer ingredients budget-wise, choose either the pico de gallo or the salsa.
 You can also omit the green onions and instead save some of the onion you chop for the meat, and finely chop it to garnish at the end.

-Sheet Pan Nachos Method
+Sheet Pan Nachos in the Oven Method

 You’ll want to assemble the first ingredient layers and broil (watching it carefully) until the chips are slightly browned and the cheese melts if you’re using it, then remove it and garnish with the rest of the ingredients.
 Finally, pop the whole thing back in the oven for a few minutes just to slightly warm it all up.

-Sheet Pan Nachos Tips:
+Sheet Pan Nachos Favor Tips:

-The pickled red onions really make the dish—here’s how to make them.
+- The pickled red onions really make the dish—here’s how to make them.
 Add sliced jalapenos and/or sliced Fresno peppers to the jar when you make the pickled red onions if you like heat.
 It makes the jalapenos so yummy and they turn the onions slightly hot, too.
 Omit the jalapenos if you don’t like heat.
 Fresno peppers are the red peppers that look like jalapenos, but they’re much milder with a little heat.
 Quick-pickled veggies are easy to make and flexible, so add anything you want to the jar and make them your own.

-I love ground turkey on sheet pan nachos because it just melds with all of the flavors—the kids thought it was ground beef.
+- I love ground turkey on sheet pan nachos because it just melds with all of the flavors—the kids thought it was ground beef.
 If you use ground beef, use 90/10 or drain the pan if needed to prevent soggy nachos.
 Ground chicken works, too, simply cook it like you would cook the ground turkey, but add another few teaspoons of olive oil since there’s barely any fat in it and it needs help browning.
 Or, use any leftover cooked chicken or rotisserie chicken.
 Still warm it though with the sauteed onions and add the taco seasoning if you’re using already cooked chicken.

-You can easily make this vegetarian or vegan by omitting the meat.
+- You can easily make this vegetarian or vegan by omitting the meat.
 Use two (14-ounce) cans of beans instead of one can if you omit the meat, and cook the beans with the onions and taco seasoning the same way you’d cook the meat to give them extra flavor.

-Omit the cheese and use cashew queso (or my homemade zesty taco cashew cream) to make this dairy-free!
+- Omit the cheese and use cashew queso (or my homemade zesty taco cashew cream) to make this dairy-free!
 Don’t broil the cashew queso.
 Instead, add it after the broiling step to prevent drying it out.
 Then bake the entire thing for about 10 minutes at the end to make sure it all warms through.

-If you want to turn your sour cream or cashew cream into “crema” to drizzle back and forth as it did in the photos here, whisk together 3 tablespoons of sour cream (or cashew cream) with 4 teaspoons each water and fresh lime juice.
+- If you want to turn your sour cream or cashew cream into “crema” to drizzle back and forth as it did in the photos here, whisk together 3 tablespoons of sour cream (or cashew cream) with 4 teaspoons each water and fresh lime juice.
 Use a spoon or a pastry bag to drizzle it back and forth over the nachos.

 Sheet pan nachos are a super-easy way to make an awesome party snack.
 They’re also flexible so you can make them with any ingredients that your family loves.
 I highly recommend the quick-pickled red onions (and jalapenos if you like heat)—they really make it!